adamziel/Redmine-Todo-lists/README.md

 1. Clone this repo to plugins/ directory (so all files are in plugins/redmine_todos)
 1. Run rake redmine:plugins:migrate.
 1. Configure the plugin in settings > plugins
+1. Setup per-role permissions in settings > roles (this plugin comes with multiple new types of permissions)

 ### Features